zer2/Fantasy-Basketball--in-progress-/readme.md

 \frac{1}{2}\left[9 + \frac{2}{\sqrt{23 \pi}} * \sum_c Z_c \right]
 $$

 We can see that the expected number of category victories is directly proportional to the sum of Z-scores.
-In other words, the higher a player's total Z-score is, the better they are for fantasy.
+This tells us that the higher a player's total Z-score is, the better they are for fantasy.

 This seems like a compelling case for Z-scores as a heuristic.
-What's my problem with them, then?
+But is there any way for the logic to be improved?

 ## 3.The flaw of Z-scores